Crohn's disease symptoms and diagnosis background

 (FC)

-Fecal calprotectin is a biological indicator secreted by neutrophils, a type of white blood cell involved in intestinal inflammation.
-Calprotectin is secreted when there is inflammation in the gut and is absent when there is no inflammation.
-Because the amount secreted varies with the degree of inflammation, it is widely used for the diagnosis and follow-up of inflammatory bowel disease.
+Fecal calprotectin is a biological marker secreted by neutrophils (a type of white blood cell) involved in intestinal inflammation.
+It is secreted when intestinal inflammation is present and not when it is absent.
+Since the amount secreted varies with the degree of inflammation, it is widely used in the diagnosis and monitoring of IBD.

-* Note: If there is no inflammation in the colon but only in the duodenum or small intestine, or if there is inflammatory edema on the intestinal wall, the reliability or diagnostic value of calprotectin may decrease.
-Levels can also rise in cases of bacterial/viral gastroenteritis, celiac disease, lymphoma, or food allergies, so differential diagnosis is necessary.
+* Note: If there is no inflammation in the large intestine but only in the duodenum or small intestine, or if there is inflammatory edema in the intestinal wall, the reliability or diagnostic value of calprotectin may decrease.
+Levels can also rise in cases of bacterial/viral enteritis, celiac disease, lymphoma, or food allergies, so differential diagnosis is necessary.

 Reference Guide (mg/kg)